meichholz/reco/README.md

 ## More documentation

-Since Github and Yard have to compatible Markdown-Reference-Scheme, the References are given in a table for convenience.
+Since Github and Yard appear to have incompatible Markdown-Reference-Schemes and no standard table syntax (even with github-markdown gem), the References are given in a pure HTML table for (in-) convenience.
+Apologies.

 <table>
 <tr><td>About Building </td>